BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 To know more about the web server configuration part, you can directly [visit the official Laravel installation documentation](https://laravel.com/docs/6.x).

+### Configure the .env file

+Complete all the other variables in the `.env` file:
+- The OVH SMS connector
+- SMTP configuration
+- App name, SIP domain…

+### SELinux

+If you are running on a CentOS/RedHat machine, please ensure that SELinux is correctly configured.

+Allow the webserver user to write in the `storage/` directory:

+    chcon -R -t httpd_sys_rw_content_t storage/

+If your external database is locate on a remote machine, you should also allow your webserver user to connect to remote hosts:

+    semanage port -a -t http_port_t -p tcp 3306 // Open remote connections on the MySQL port for example setsebool httpd_can_network_connect 1 // Allow remote network connected setsebool httpd_can_network_connect_db 1 // Allow remote database connection

 ### CRON job

 The DIGEST authentication method is saving some temporary information (nonces) in the database.